Alliedium/awesome-kubernetes/10-zalando-postgres-ha-operator/README.md

 kubectl ns example-api
 ```

-The operator and all its resources will be installed to namespace ```example-api```, which will be created if necessary
+The operator and all its resources will be installed to namespace ```example-api```, which will be created if necessary.
+This namespace is then made active.

 ### 2. See new Custom Resource Definitions